MSc Web and Mobile Development Technologies (Part-Time)

 The aim of this module is to provide you with the understanding and skills needed to identify security risks in web applications and mitigate those risks by writing secure code.
 The module will enable you to develop understanding and analytical skills for the most critical/up-to-date web application security risks using professional security techniques e.g OWASP.

 You will also learn the practical skills and mitigation strategies to secure the risks.
 Define and discuss common website/mobile security risks.
 Be able to remotely identify vulnerabilities in web applications.
 Demonstrate and employ practical skills/practices to secure discrete units of code and explain native web browsers security defences.
 Apply the principles of information security in a practical setting.
 Undertake appropriate automated scanning and detection of risks.
-Design and model security models and be able to systematically evaluate the implications in specific context.
+Design and model security models and be able to systematically evaluate the implications in a specific context.

 This module will give you the opportunity to understand the technologies behind the Internet of Things, e.g. embedded systems, distributed computing, operating systems, network protocols, programming frameworks and cloud computing.
 The module covers technologies and modern business trends of the IoT utilizing Amazon cloud, typical IoT applications, architectures, network protocols, application programming and data analytics.
 A key point of the course is an understanding of IoT through hands-on activities including practical demonstrations and lab sessions.
-Students will also have the opportunity to design and implement applications for the Internet of Things applications using Raspberry Pi on Amazon Web Services IoT platform.
+Students will also have the opportunity to design and implement applications for the Internet of Things applications using Raspberry Pi on the Amazon Web Services IoT platform.

 Please note: An additional cost of £50-100 for IoT Kits may also apply for this module.